ijonas/satstacker/README.md

 # Introduction

 The Bitcoin community is full of advice around dollar-cost-averaging (DCA) and "stacking sats".
-So I wrote this script help me (and you) DCA daily.
+So I wrote this script to help me (and you) DCA daily.
-I run it on tiny Raspberry Pi Zero ($15) computer.
-Every day the Pi Zero executes the script at 5am and by the time I wake up at 6am I've got a few more sats than the day before.
-A nice way to start the day.
+I run it on tiny $10 [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) computer.
+Every day the Pi Zero executes the script at 5am and by the time I wake up at 6am I've got a few more sats than the day before. *A nice way to start the day.*

 Every month on payday I wire some fiat funds across to Kraken and leave them as fiat sitting in my Kraken account.
-Throughout the month the script connects and takes a chunk of fiat money and places a limit order using the last bid price on the Kraken exchange.
+Throughout the month the script connects and takes a chunk of fiat money and places a *limit order* using the last bid price on the Kraken exchange.

 The script places limit orders rather than market orders to minimise the [transaction costs](https://www.kraken.com/en-gb/features/fee-schedule) from the exchange.
 This sometimes means that your order can take a while to fill if BTC is rocketing up.
 From experience though Kraken usually fills the order in under an hour.

 Now we all love that BTC is in a bull run.
 However this poses a little problem for this script depending on your monthly budget.
 The minimum purchase volume for BTC on Kraken is [0.001 BTC](https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading).
 So if the current price of BTC is $20,000 (oh how I miss those days) then you'd need to spend $20 per day to buy 0.001 BTC.
-You would need a monthly budget of 30 days & $20 = $600.
+You would need a monthly budget of 30 days * $20 = $600.

 If the price rises to $30,000 then your budget needs to be $900 per month, or you switch from a daily purchase to buying BTC every 3 days to stay within that $600 budget.